ObjectModules/deploy/Mapping.md

 `Just do the way they want.
 Not of what you think.`

 ##What we offer
+Here we are going to do the same way when you go a doctor.
 We have to sorted out all information in related to the food.
 We also need all of your data.
-Then we can define your best food.
+Hopefully then we can define your best food.

 Getting the data of the food is one process.
 Getting the data of you is also another process.
 Both are different.